virtualsquare/libnlq/README.md

 Once the netlink message has been sent the reply message (or sequence of messages) can be received and parsed using `nlq_recv_process_rtreply`.
 For each packet received `nlq_recv_process_rtreply` uses a callback function to process the results.
 The three opaque arguments `argin, argout, argenv` can be used to exchange data with the callback function: the request(argin), the result(argout), and the private data of the environment(argenv), respectively.

-The most effective way to use the low level interface is provided by `nlq_rtconversation`.
+The most effective way to use the low level interface is provided by `nlq_rtdialog`.
 This function is a short-cut for the entire sequence: open-complete-send-free-recv-process-reply-close

 The implementation of a function like `if_nametoindex` can be as simple as this: